kimintime/fs13-FullStack-public/README.md

         -  Add, update and delete books, authors, categories, and publishers

 ### Structure
 The database was based on this original model, although there are differences.
 There is no need for a cart table, and reservations are now known as loans, and reviews have not been implemented.
+Breaking it down into plain English, many users can have one role, admin (or librarian), or customer.
+The database allows users to have many loans, and those loans are of copies of specific books.
+It is those specific copies that can be lent out to become loans.
+When a copy is on loan, it is marked as unavailable, and each user's loans are connected to their own profile.
+Publishers are connected to copies, rather than the books, as books often have many editions, and also more than one publisher.
+Books can also have more than one author and more than one category.

+#### Api
+The Api documentation can be found here.

-## Setting Up for folder `Backend`
+### Setting Up the `Backend`

-1. Create `appsettings.json` (and `appsettings.*.json` if needed) file in the root of folder `Backend`.
+1. Create the `appsettings.json` file in the root of folder `Backend`.
 You can refer to the content of file `example.json`
-2. Install all the needed packages:
+2. Required to run the Library backend:
-    * AutoMapper
-    * AutoMapper.Extensions.Microsoft.DependencyInjection
-    * Microsoft.EntityFrameworkCore
-    * Microsoft.EntityFrameworkCore.Design
+    * .Net Core (this project is version 7)
-    * Npgsql.EntityFrameworkCore.PostgreSQL
+    * PostgresSQL

-    \
-   *You can add more packages when necessary.*
-3. You can change .NET Core version to be compatible with your local machine
+3. You can change .NET Core version to be compatible with your local machine in the `backend.csproj´ file

-## Requirements

-Below are the steps that you need to finish in order to finish this module

-1. Your full stack project should have one git repo to manage both frontend and backend.
-The shared .git in the root directory is used to push commits to the remote repo.
-In case you need to deploy frontend and backend to different server, you can inittiate another `.git` folder in each repository.
-Syntax: `cd frontend` -> `git init` (similar to backend folder).
-Remember to add `.gitignore` for each folder when you intiate `git` repo.
-2. `frontend` folder is for the react frontend.
-Start with `backend` first before moving on to `frontend`.
-3. `backend` should have proper file structure, naming convention, and comply with Rest API.
-4. Each topic would have different features.
-However, the main routes should have CRUD operations, authentication and authorization.
-5. You need to deploy the fullstack project, rewrite `README.md` as instructed earlier in the course.
+4. Run the command `dotnet restore` to restore all the required libraries, then `dotnet run` to start the server.
+5. The project is using Swagger UI to run the Api, so you have the option to navigate to localhost:5001/swagger/index.html to test out the Api.
+Note that the port depends on your own configuration of the server settings in the Program.cs file.